 Following consumption of a drug and its passage into the bloodstream, a proportion of the drug’s metabolites will enter the hair follicle.
 Drug use can therefore be established over a defined period.

-There are two types of head hair strand tests available: overview or segmented analysis.
+There are two types of head hair strand drug tests available: overview or segmented analysis.

 In an overview test, any episodes of drug taking are averaged out over the period being tested.
 Overview analysis can therefore provide a general indication of drug use.
 This could range from 3 cm to identify drug use within that 3-month time period, up to 6 or even 12 months, dependent on the length of hair available.